qiushiyan/old-website/content/post/2022-02-20-pattern-matching-in-python3-10/index.en.md

 #> [1, 2]
 ```

 I mentioned that pattern matching for dict does not require use to explicitly declare all fields.
 For lists this is different, we have to declare all elements, this is why match 1 fails.
 Match 2 attempts to use the `*` syntax to capture all values after 2 into a list called `rest`.
-This is helpful in case the list is really large and it's impossible to exhaust all elements, or we simply don't care about some elements, but the pattern does not specify the correct order, as 2 is not the first element in the matching object.
+This is helpful in case the list is really large and it's impossible to exhaust all elements, or we simply don't care about some elements.
+However, the second pattern does not specify the correct order, as 2 is not the first element in the matching object.
 Match 3 captures all elements but the last into `other`, and assign the last element to `last`.

 It's also possible to do `or` logic with `|` in case statement.
 For example we may add a `case 401 | 403 | 404: "Not allowed"` statement to our first example.
 Here is another example from pep: